BILL ANALYSIS

 Reducing Hereditary Cancer Act

-HR4752 (Reducing Hereditary Cancer Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $ILMN, $LH, $DGX and Thermo Fisher Scientific ($TMO) and 1 other ticker.
-The primary sectors impacted are Healthcare.
+HR4752 (Reducing Hereditary Cancer Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects $DGX, $GH, $ILMN and $LH.
+The primary sectors impacted are Healthcare and Technology.
 View the full bill text on Congress.gov.

 bullish